Bixal/uswds-screener-prototyping-tool/README.md

 1. Press the `Add file` button and choose `Upload files`.
 1. Save your changes by pressing the `Commit changes` button.
 1. Go to the [_config.yml](_config.yml) in your repository.
-1. Update the `homepage-image` setting to "../img" and the new file name.
+1. Update the `homepage-image` setting to "../img" and the new filename.
     - Make sure the name you put in the config file matches the filename you uploaded.
     - If you're using an image hosted somewhere else, replace everything in quotes with the full URL, for example, `https://mysite.com/my-image.jpg`.